iarxm/csim-man/index.md

 - A. Improves judging and event management by facilitating the realisation of errors.
 - B. Improves ability to have difficult conversations with judges and administrators over errors made.
 Improves capacities in protesting results at real events.
-- C. Improves understanding of the judging criteria and contest rules through critical debate.
+- C. Improves understanding of the judging criteria and also The Games rules, through critical debate.

 Mistakes are expected in judging and organisation.
 Any system administered by humans will be prone to human error.
 A more reliable way to establish trust in a organisation is to be honest about that nature and to encourage open dialogue towards rapid improvement.
 Note that this process of creating critical thinking and open dialogue is even more prone to error than the subject in question.
 Mistakes will be made in protest and in response to protest.

 Develop understanding and patience.
 If it feels like a judgement or protest was unfairly dealt with, continue to raise the top constructively with persistence.

-Consider this as part of the contest simulation.
+Consider this as part of The Construct.
 As part of the desired learning outcomes learn to protest as constructively and critically as possible.
 Stay calm and persist under pressure.
 Learn to facilitate a critical conversation when the point of contact is not reciprocating a willingness towards critical conversation.
 Learn to be gracious when proven wrong or right and move forward to the next task without hesitation.
 Achieve all of this without any negative psychological consequences.
 Develop resilience.

-## Simulation Formats
+## Construct Formats

-Each simulation will generally be tied into a ranking established across a simulation series.
+Each construct will generally be tied into a ranking established across a construct series.
 This will be implemented via a point system with the WSL system taking first precedence in the modelling.

-A goal of a simulation draw within an event is to maximize the heats surfed with all the core goals of simulation in mind.
+A goal of a construct draw within an event is to maximize the heats surfed with all the core goals of constructing in mind.
 This implies cycles of tournaments within the training session, with divisional finals and bonus heats.

 The draw will be split into tournament cycles of different or equivalent formats depending on time available and athletes entered.
 'Tournament 2' will be a second cycle with additional points awarded, and so on.

-The logic is to establish a route of consequence which maintains a sense of reality to that of a real contest.
+The logic is to establish a route of consequence which maintains a sense of reality to that of The Games.
 This provides continuous motivation and focus.
 Every heat surfed moves an athlete up or down the event ranking.

 This provides the motivation to rapidly review and learn from each heat.
 One poor performance will only move an athlete down slightly, and the next heat will either provide the opportunity to completely recover from that loss or to finish as high as possible relative to their evolving event seed.